j17d/j17d/README.md

 - Masters student in the Department of Geological Sciences and Geological Engineering at Queen's University
 - ⏭ Working on:
-	* Seismic modelling
+	* Seismic/acoustic modelling
 	* Near-surface geophysics
-	* Machine learning
+	* ML/AI
 - ⏮ Previously:
 	* Trace metal speciation in rivers and lakes
-	* Sounding rocket payloads
+	* Rocket payloads
 	* Glacial isostatic adjustment modelling
-	* Autonomous survey vehicles
+	* USV geophysics
 - 17jcf1 (at) queensu (dot) ca